Italy has become my favourite European destination.

 Cortona has a special place in my heart, having spent six days here on a previous trip.
 It is a delightful town perched on the side of a hill and has stunning views out to Lake Trasimeno.
 It is famous for the book by Frances May, Under the Tuscan Sun and the movie of the same name.

-I am looking forward to showing you my favourite restaurants and exploring with you.
-We will investigate on foot, easy in this small town, and have plenty of time to relax at the café bar or take a casual stroll in the Parterre Gardens.
+Your itinerary includes my favourite restaurants and cafe and you will find many places to explore.
+Investigating on foot is easy in this small town, and you will have plenty of time to relax at the café bar or take a casual stroll in the Parterre Gardens.

 Montepulciano & Pienza

-We will join a wine tour that takes us to Montepulciano and Pienza, beautiful towns in Tuscany that are delightful to explore.
+Join a wine tour that takes you to Montepulciano and Pienza, beautiful towns in Tuscany that are delightful to explore.
 And the wine is outstanding too!

-You will need your camera at the ready on this day.
-We will be touring through the most iconic Tuscan countryside, and you will definitely want to capture it.
+You will need your camera at the ready on this day as you tour through the most iconic Tuscan countryside, and you will definitely want to capture it.